DS4PS/Data-Science-Class/01-TEXTBOOK/README.md

 ```

+The images are all in the "figures" folder.

+The rest of the files are provided by a Bookdown template.
+You don't need to understand the details, but they need to be included in the folder when you compile the Rmd files into the book.

 # YAML Files

 The **bookdown** package uses a couple of YAML files to set build parameters.
 All of these settings are documented in the help file, but we can use the same files for most cases.